 Below: 1st photo - the umbellets have bracts also, but not with large lobes.
 2nd photo - detail of stem and leaf sheath.

 Notes: Queen Anne's Lace, is the wild version of the cultivated carrot.
 If cultivated carrots were allowed to grow into the second year and flower, they would resemble this plant.
 The tremendous number of seeds produced causes the invasiveness, as the plant does not spread via the roots.
 Along roadsides few plants other than Crown Vetch can out-compete it.
 It originated in Eurasia and was brought to North America by settlers in the 1700s and 1800s.

 Eloise Butler introduced Queen Ann's Lace to the Garden on Aug.
 5, 1921 with plants sourced from Eau Claire Wisconsin.
+She added more in 1928 and '29.
 In North America Queen Anne's Lace is found in all of the lower 48 states and in Canada all the lower provinces except Alberta.
 Within Minnesota, the DNR reports populations in only 12 counties, most around the metro area and south along the Mississippi River and several scattered counties in the NW section and the SW section - not well distributed.
 The only other species of Daucus found in North America is D. pusillus, the American Wild Carrot which is found only in the warm southern and southwestern states and the pacific northwest.

 Medicinal and other Uses: The seeds of Queen Anne's Lace contain a volatile oil which is obtained by distilling with water.
 This is said to by uses as a diuretic, stimulant and deobstrucent.
 The seeds have also been used to add an agreeable flavor to malt liquor.
 Mrs. Grieve (Ref.#7) has more extensive words on the plants uses.
 There is much writing about other uses but it is sometimes not clear which variety is being referred to.